awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 Specifies an Amazon EC2 Auto Scaling launch configuration that can be used by an Auto Scaling group to configure Amazon EC2 instances\.

 **Important**
-When you update a property of the `LaunchConfiguration` resource, AWS CloudFormation deletes that resource and creates a new launch configuration with the updated properties and a new name\.
+When you update the launch configuration, AWS CloudFormation deletes that resource and creates a new launch configuration with the updated properties and a new name\.
 This update action does not deploy any change across the running Amazon EC2 instances in the Auto Scaling group\.
-In other words, an update simply replaces the `LaunchConfiguration` so that when the Auto Scaling group launches new instances, they will get the updated configuration, but existing instances continue to run with the configuration that they were originally launched with\.
-This works the same way as if you made similar changes manually to an Auto Scaling group\.
+In other words, after you associate a new launch configuration with an Auto Scaling group, all new instances will get the updated configuration, but existing instances continue to run with the configuration that they were originally launched with\.
+This works the same way as any other Auto Scaling group that uses a launch configuration\.
-If you want to update existing instances when you update the `LaunchConfiguration` resource, you must specify an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) for the `AWS::AutoScaling::AutoScalingGroup` resource\.
+If you want to update existing instances when you update the `LaunchConfiguration` resource, you must specify an [UpdatePolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html) for the Auto Scaling group\.
+You can find sample update policies for rolling updates in the [Examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html#aws-properties-as-group--examples) section of the `AWS::AutoScaling::AutoScalingGroup` documentation\.

-For more information, see [CreateLaunchConfiguration](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CreateLaunchConfiguration.html) in the *Amazon EC2 Auto Scaling API Reference*\.
-For more information about Amazon EC2 Auto Scaling, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html)\.
+For more information, see [CreateLaunchConfiguration](https://docs.aws.amazon.com/autoscaling/ec2/APIReference/API_CreateLaunchConfiguration.html) in the *Amazon EC2 Auto Scaling API Reference* and [Launch Configurations](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchConfiguration.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 ## Syntax<a name="aws-properties-as-launchconfig-syntax"></a>